Skip to content

 Strip away the branding philosophy and it comes down to a few practical situations.

 If you are happy and the price still works.
 Do nothing.
 Your account is fine, and there is no forced migration.
-Revisit at renewal, when the new pricing structure — and whether you are on Craftybase Studio or a Stocksmith flagship plan — will be in front of you.
+Revisit at renewal, when the new plan structure — and which tier you landed on — will be in front of you.

 If you need lot tracking or compliance features.
-Confirm which plan now includes what you rely on.
-Lot tracking moving to the $199/month Business tier is the change most likely to reshape a food or body-product seller's bill.
+Confirm which plan includes what you rely on.
+Lot tracking sitting at the $99/month Indie tier — five times the entry price — is the detail most likely to reshape a food or body-product seller's bill.

 If the repositioning just doesn't feel like you anymore.
 That is a valid reason to look around.
 A tool that markets itself to "small-batch manufacturers" is not wrong to do so — but you are allowed to want software that still describes its audience the way you describe yourself.